Tested: X570 Motherboards Can Overjuice Ryzen, But Rarely Do

 A chip will age, and transistors will eventually wear out, even under optimal operating conditions.
 Still, while the increased power consumption we see due to the erroneous telemetry data could have an impact with heavily-used processors and reduce longevity, it boils down to how much the increased power and heat output speed the aging process.

 AMD's statement seemingly confirms that it wasn't aware of the manipulations.
-It will be interesting to see if motherboard makers end the practice, or if AMD finds that because the adjustments don't adversely impact longevity, the practice can continue.
+It will be interesting to see if motherboard makers end the practice, or if AMD finds that because the adjustments don't impact longevity in a meaningful way, the practice can continue.
 We'll keep an eye on newer BIOS releases as they trickle out for any significant changes to power telemetry reporting.